Kjell G. Robbersmyr – Project Manager

-Surya is a Sr. Data Scientist in Smart Maintenance group in Cognite AS.
-He is also a post-doctor at UiA – Mechatronics.
-He has obtained his PhD degree at UiA in the area of CM and (co)authored 19 publications.
-He has over 10 years of experience in developing CM solutions for energy, aerospace and marine equipment in GE Global Research, Airbus Defence and Space, and Machine Prognostics AS.
+Surya is a Sr. Scientist with Smart Instrumentation and Industrial Testing group at NORCE Norwegian Research Centre .
+He is also a researcher (part-time) at UiA – Mechatronics.
+He has obtained his PhD degree at UiA in the area of CM and (co)authored more than 20 publications.
+He has over 13 years of experience in developing CM solutions for energy, aerospace and marine equipment in GE Global Research, Airbus Defence and Space, Machine Prognostics AS, and Cognite AS.
 Surya will be the assistant project manager for AIMWind project.

 Van Khang Huynh – WP 1 Leader

 Khang is a full professor in UiA – Mechatronics, with a research focus on design and control of electrical machinery, CM of rotating machinery and renewable energy systems.
 Khang has (co)authored about 70 papers in the above fields.
 Khang holds a PhD in electrical machine design from Aalto University, Finland.
 Khang is a PI and project manager on industry co-funded projects with RCN and Flekkefjord Elektro on control and CM of electrical winches and compact-efficient bidirectional converters, ENERGIX program on Integrated Renewable Resources and Storage: Operations and Management, and EMONDI – Industrial Internet methods for electrical energy conversion systems monitoring and diagnostics (EEA Grants, 2021-2023).